10 ways to save money when travelling

 9. Money management

 Check with your bank before leaving to find out just what charges they have for overseas withdraws from ATMs and for cash advances.
-The fees may curl your hair and make travellers cheques look a lot more sensible as bank fees on a month-long trip in Asia can easily mount into the hundreds of dollars.
-When your bank tells you they have a US$5 charge per foreign bank withdrawal, plus an extra 5% spread on the exchange rate, you know which way to run -- either straight to a bank that doesn't, or to the closest American Express office for some travellers cheques.
+The fees may curl your hair and make traveler's cheques look a lot more sensible as bank fees on a month-long trip in Asia can easily mount into the hundreds of dollars.
+When your bank tells you they have a US$5 charge per foreign bank withdrawal, plus an extra 5% spread on the exchange rate, you know which way to run -- either straight to a bank that doesn't, or to the closest American Express office for some traveler's cheques.

 Estimated saving over a month: US$100 (based on personal experience of one month in Vietnam foolishly using a Commonwealth Bank of Australia credit card.